-Here are seven things you need to know about the Mercedes EQA electric SUV that was launched at EUR 47,540.50 (USD 58,054.79) onwards in Germany:
+Here are eight things you need to know about the Mercedes EQA electric SUV that costs EUR 47,540.50 (USD 53,883) onwards in Germany:

-Technically the Mercedes EQA is a GLA retrofitted into an EV, and not a brand new EV developed from scratch, like the Mercedes EQS.
+Technically the Mercedes EQA is a GLA retrofitted into an EV, not a brand new EV developed from scratch, like the Mercedes EQS.
 When Daimler converted the Mercedes GLC into the EQC in 2019, it included visibly different bodywork that resulted in a sportier appearance.
 In the Mercedes EQA, the design isn’t different from the GLA that saves on time, development, and production costs.

 The Mercedes EQA has the most changes at the front.
 Since there is less need for cooling, the upper part of the air intake is blanked off.
 There’s a black panel faux radiator grille with a horizontal fiber-optic strip bordering it at the top in what’s becoming a signature feature of Mercedes EQ BEVs.
 Headlamps have a flatter shape and contain blue highlights, and the lower section has adjustable radiator shutters.

 The profile is virtually the same if you don’t count the exclusive wheel designs.
 At the rear, the LED tail lamps have been given a squinted look inner-ward to merge seamlessly into the tapered LED light strip that is not available on the Mercedes GLA.
 Also, the license plate is on the bumper instead of the tailgate to offer a matching look on the posterior.